Jay4BioPZ/adarescueteam-beerquest/story.md

 ### The Bobo Footprint: Identifying the Spatiotemporal Distribution of Gluten-Free Beers

 As seasoned detectives, and to start our quest, we need to gather all the information relevant to investigate the different aspects of gluten-free beers consumers, and hence whether they are any of those infamous "Bobo"s hidden amongst them.
-We start by exploring the consumption of glutenfree beers temporally and spatially:
+**[actual text]: The first step to do such a things is to better know how gluten-free beers are consumed, both temporally and spatialy.
+This will be done in two steps:**

-**[actual text]**, _adapt?: The first step to do such a things is to better know how gluten-free beers are consumed, both temporally and spatialy.
-This will be done in two steps:_
+ _adapt?: We start by exploring the consumption of glutenfree beers temporally and spatially:_

 - Step 1.
 Check the number of reviews given per year for gluten free beers globally.
 - Step 2: Check the number of reviews given per year for gluten free beers as a function of the location.